-All children, including those with the most significant cognitive disabilities, must have access to the general curriculum; be involved in the general curriculum; and progress in the general curriculum.
+All children, including those designated as a student with the most significant cognitive disability (SMSCD), must have access to the general curriculum; be involved in the general curriculum; and progress in the general curriculum.
 General curriculum means the same grade-level, academic content standards-based curriculum that is afforded to students without disabilities.
 For this reason, extended standards that align to the WYCS were designed to provide meaningful access to academic content for students with significant cognitive disabilities.
 Additionally, the WY-ALT provides an opportunity for these students to demonstrate what they know and can do as it relates to academic, grade-level content.
+IEP teams determine who will be designated as a student with the most significant cognitive disability for participation in alternate state assessments.
+Guidance for making this designation is on the WDE WY-ALT webpage.